flame-engine/flame/doc/flame/collision_detection.md

   @override
   void onCollisionStart(
     Set<Vector2> intersectionPoints,
     PositionComponent other,
   ) {
-    // Remove component on contact with Brick
+    // Removes the component when it comes it contact with a Brick.
-    // Neither Player or Water would be passed to this function
+    // Neither Player nor Water would be passed to this function
     // because these classes are filtered out by [broadPhaseCheck]
-    // on early stage
+    // in an earlier stage.
     if (other is Brick) {
       removeFromParent();
     }